Stewart Sutherland, Baron Sutherland of Houndwood: Education

 He was educated at Robert Gordon's College.
-In 1963 he graduated from the University of Aberdeen with a first-class Master of Arts in Philosophy, and received a Bachelor of Arts in the Philosophy of Religion from Corpus Christi College, Cambridge in 1965.
+In 1963 he graduated from the University of Aberdeen with a first-class Master of Arts degree in Philosophy, and received a Bachelor of Arts degree in the Philosophy of Religion from Corpus Christi College, Cambridge, in 1965.

 Career

 He was then appointed assistant lecturer in philosophy at the University College of North Wales, and three years later returned to Scotland as a lecturer at the University of Stirling.
 In Stirling, he established the Religious Studies department and recruited John Drane and the late Glyn Richards to work alongside him in this enterprise.
 Then in 1977 he became Professor of the History and Philosophy of Religion at King's College London, and was subsequently appointed vice-principal and principal there in 1981 and 1985 respectively.

 In 1990, Sutherland became vice-chancellor of the University of London, and was appointed chief inspector of schools two years later.
 He succeeded this post as principal and vice-chancellor of the University of Edinburgh, in which position he served until 2002.
 During his principalship the university made significant advances in teaching and research, effectively implementing organisational change.
 He was the provost of Gresham College between 2002 and 2008.
 In 1992, he was elected to the British Academy, and in 1995 he became a Fellow of the Royal Society of Edinburgh, the same year he was knighted and became president in 2002.
 He served on the Higher Education Funding Council for England, and the equivalent body in Hong Kong.

 Following his involvement in the establishment of the Age Concern Institute of Gerontology at King's College London, he was invited by the incoming Blair government in 1997 to chair a Royal Commission on Long-Term Care of Older People.
 This recommended that government (including the NHS and local authorities) should be responsible for providing free care in the spirit of the NHS Act to all people even if their illness takes the form of a chronic mental frailty.
 His recommendations were taken up by the devolved Scottish government, though were never implemented for England and Wales.